Did you know that the first video published on YouTube was only 18-seconds long?

 Here's a quick screenshot of some of the platform's features.

 Watching YouTube Shorts

 When watching a Short, you can tap icons on the right bottom of the screen to "Like," "Dislike," or comment on the video.
-If they enjoy what they see, they can also tap the "SUBSCRIBE" to follow the video creator.
+If you enjoy what you see, you can also tap "SUBSCRIBE" to follow the channel.

-Once a viewer finishes a Short, they can swipe their finger up – like on Reels or TikTok – to see a vertical feed of more Shorts from other creators.
+Once a viewer finishes a Short, they can swipe up — like on Reels or TikTok – to see a more Shorts from other creators.